Writing is a great way to make money online in Kenya.

 You can also market your gigs in social media, your own blog, web 2.0 sites like HubPages and different discussion forums.

 This is a bidding site.
 You first need to make sure you complete your profile then submit it for approval.
-Once approved, you’ll be able to bid (or apply) for jobs on the site.
+Once approved, you’ll be able to send proposals (or apply) for jobs on the site.
+Make sure you really understand the art of sending winning proposals.
+Read a lot about that.
+Learn learn learn.

 Make sure you choose clients with verified payment sources for hourly jobs.
 For fixed price jobs, the client needs to fund a milestone before you start working.
 That is how your payment will be guaranteed.